 I decided to scour the internet and see which used cars could offer thrifty alternatives to new cars.
 It seems like every other day a new car comes out.

-Majority of the time they are just facelifts but manufacturers have started to pump out cars like there’s no tomorrow.
+The majority of the time they are just facelifts but manufacturers have started to pump out cars like there’s no tomorrow.

-That’s a bad thing if you are the type of person that needs the latest and greatest, but for those that like a deal (like me), its the best of times.
+That’s a bad thing if you are the type of person that needs the latest and greatest, but for those that like a deal (like me), it’s the best of times.